1mbitshorde/InteractableSystem/README.md

 ## How To Use

-Create [IInteractable](/Runtime/IInteractable.cs) implementations and use [Interactor](/Runtime/Interactor.cs) component to interact with.
+Create a [IInteractable](/Runtime/IInteractable.cs) implementations and use [Interactor](/Runtime/Interactor.cs) component to interact with.

 ### Using Interactor